phucanh1939/notes/docs/Computer/ComputerNetwork/NetworkProtocol.md

 ---

-## **How applications handle protocols**
-- Applications are designed to **expect a specific protocol** on a port.
+## **Application Layer Protocols (assumed by the receiver)**
+- The receiver application **assumes** all data it receives on a specific port follows the expected protocol.
-- **No protocol type data is explicitly included** in the packet.
+- **No protocol type information** is explicitly included in the packet payload.
-- The **transport layer port number** tells the OS which application receives the data.
+- The **port number** in the transport layer segment tells the OS which application to deliver the data to.
-- The application assumes all data it receives follows its protocol.

 **Example:**
 - HTTP server listens on TCP port 80